Aleem89/alemsattar.github.io/README.md

 # alemsattar.github.io
-This is my first time using Bootstrap with HTML, CSS, and Javascript to set up a portfolio website.
+Using Bootstrap with HTML, CSS, and Javascript to set up a portfolio website.